French Onion Soup

 Cook the onions, stirring occasionally until they become caramelized golden brown.
 This takes approximately 45 minutes.

 Now, add the chopped garlic, stir and cook for about 1 minute.

-Deglaze the pot with the sherry wine, cook stirring occasionally until the wine has almost completely evaporated.
+Deglaze the pot with the sherry wine, and cook stirring occasionally until the wine has almost completely evaporated.

 Now, add the chicken stock, salt, and pepper

 Turn the heat down to a simmer and cook the soup for about 30 minutes.